Where is your cabin fever going to take you this year?

 If you’re driving in a manual car, slow down gradually, with your brakes instead of your gears in order to reduce your fuel emissions.
 If at a standstill in traffic, switch your engine off.

 5. Where to stay

 If you’ve planned where you’re going, it’s a good idea to try and prebook some Eco-friendly accommodation.
 There are a number of ‘green’ or ‘eco-hotels around the globe, and their main focus is on conserving water, energy and reducing solid waste.

 If, on the other hand, you’re not planning your route and just going to see where your adventure takes you, camping is a fantastic, green alternative (if it’s not the middle of winter, of course!).

 6. Minimize your packaging

 Avoid taking lots of packaging on your Eco-friendly road trip.
-Use flasks instead of bottled water and take reusable grocery bags with you for visiting the store with.
+Use flasks instead of bottled water, and take reusable grocery bags with you for visiting the store.

 When buying things on your journey, choose foods with the least amount of packaging.
 Processed foods with a lot of unnecessary wrapping are not a good choice for an Eco-friendly road tripper!

 7. Choose where to eat carefully